Part II

 Chapter 5: Bridging Worlds

-Begin with the movement itself—the process that underlies all form, the flow in our perpetual search for meaning.
+Begin with the movement itself—the process beneath form, the flow beneath our search for meaning.

 The Lens of Iteration